HARIHARAN-38/Upnex-App/Readme.md

 # UpNext App

-A Java desktop application for personal task and schedule management with secure user authentication.
+A Java desktop application for personal task and schedule management with secure user authentication and professional skills tracking.

 ## Overview

 UpNext is a desktop application built with Java Swing that allows users to:

-- Create and manage personal accounts
+- Create and manage personal accounts with professional skills
+- Record and visualize skill proficiency levels
 - Access a customized dashboard
 - View and manage tasks (coming soon)
 - Track schedules and events (coming soon)